Lord Krishna Complete Guide (2026): Life, Bhagavad Gita, Temples, 108 Names & Worship

 Tanno Krishna Prachodayat

-One simple mantra: “Om Namo Bhagavate Vasudevaya”
+One simple mantra: “Om Namo Bhagavate Vasudevaya.”

 Dwadasha Nama: Twelve names of Krishna to recite.